VoxelForge/VoxelForge/mods/ENTITIES/mcl_mobs/API.md

 ## Mob Eggs
 	mcl_mobs.register_egg(mob, desc, background_color, overlay_color, addegg, no_creative)

+ * 'name'		this is the name of your new mob to spawn e.g. "mob:sheep"
+ * 'description' the name of the new egg you are creating e.g. "Spawn Sheep"
+ * 'background_color' and 'overlay_color' define the colors for the texture displayed for the egg in inventory
+ * 'addegg'	would you like an egg image in front of your texture (1 = yes, 0 = no)
+ * 'no_creative' when set to true this stops spawn egg appearing in creative mode for destructive mobs like Dungeon Masters.

 ## Mob projectiles
 Custom projectiles for mobs can be registered using
  * mcl_mobs.register_arrow(name, arrow_def)